exastencil/vox/WARP.md

 High-level architecture

-- Entry/Executable
+- Entry/Executables
-  - src/main.zig is the entry point.
-The build creates an executable named vox-aetatum.
+  - Full: src/main.zig builds vox-aetatum (client + in-process simulation).
+This is the default run target.
+  - Client: src/bin/client_main.zig builds vox-client (Sokol, connects to server; includes Simulation for prediction but does not run it).
+  - Server: src/bin/server_main.zig builds vox-server (headless; authoritative simulation).
-  - The executable is integrated with a build “run” step (zig build run) that forwards CLI args.
+  - The full executable is integrated with a build “run” step (zig build run) that forwards CLI args.
 - Client/Render Loop
   - src/client.zig orchestrates the frame loop and rendering setup using Sokol (sokol-zig).
 UI/screen coordinates use top-left origin.
   - Shaders live under shaders/ (GLSL source); the generated Zig shader module is in src/shaders/chunk_shd.zig and is used by the renderer.